Revised 15 December

 - Homeless shelters

-During the first months of the SARS-CoV-2 pandemic, when suspicion of the disease was low, transmission in hospitals and other health care centers (including doctors offices) played a prominent role in the origin and spread of local epidemics.
-This was reminiscent of SARS and of the largest MERS outbreak outside of the Arabian peninsula which occurred in the Republic of Korea in 2015, where 184 of 186 cases were infected nosocomially (Korea Centers for Disease Control and Prevention 2015).
-Hospitals, as many other places where strangers meet, can be a favorable environment for the propagation of SARS-CoV-2 (Wison 2020).
-Within the first 6 weeks of the epidemic in China, 1716 cases and at least 5 deaths (0.3%) were confirmed among health care workers by nucleic acid testing (Wu 2020).
+During the first months of the SARS-CoV-2 pandemic, when suspicion of the disease was low, transmission in hospitals and other health care centers (including doctors’ offices) played a prominent role in the origin of local outbreaks.
+This was reminiscent of both SARS and of the more recent largest MERS outbreak outside of the Arabian Peninsula which occurred in the Republic of Korea in 2015, where 184 of 186 cases were nosocomial infections (Korea Centers for Disease Control and Prevention 2015).
+Hospitals, as many other places where potentially infected strangers meet, can be a favorable environment for the propagation of SARS-CoV-2 (Wison 2020).
+Within the first 6 weeks of the epidemic in China, 1716 cases and at least 5 deaths were confirmed among health care workers (HCWs) (Wu 2020).
 In some instances, hospitals could have been even the main COVID-19 hub, facilitating transmission between health workers and uninfected patients (Nacoti 2020).

-One hospital environment study reports that the virus was widely present in the air and on object surfaces in both the intensive care units and general wards, implying a potentially high infection risk for medical staff.
+One study of the hospital environment reports that the virus was widely present in the air and on object surfaces in both the intensive care units and general wards, implying a potentially high infection risk for hospital staff.
 Contamination was greater in ICUs (Self 2020).
-Virus RNA has been found on floors, computer mice, trash cans, sickbed handrails, and was detected in the air up to approximately 4 m from patients (Guo 2020).
-The virus was also isolated from toilet bowl and sink samples, suggesting that viral shedding in stool could be a potential route of transmission (Young 2020, Tang 2020).
+Viral RNA has been found on floors, computer mice, trash cans, sickbed handrails, and was detected in the air up to approximately 4 m from patients (Guo 2020).
+The virus was also isolated from toilet bowl and sink samples, suggesting that viral shedding in stool could also be a potential route of transmission (Young 2020, Tang 2020).
 However, most of these studies have evaluated only the presence of viral RNA, not its infectivity.

 SARS-CoV-2 outbreaks have also been documented in dialysis units (Schwierzeck 2020, Rincón 2020).
 The prevalence of SARS-CoV-2 antibodies was lower among personnel who reported always wearing a face covering while caring for patients (6%), compared with those who did not (9%) (Self 2020).